 “Through our AIG Scholarships, we are providing the next generation of public service leaders with a world-class public policy education that will equip them with the skills and knowledge they need to make positive change in their countries and across the continent” said Mrs Ofovwe Aig-Imoukhuede, Director of the Africa Initiative for Governance.
 “The University of Oxford is one of the world’s top universities and the faculty of the Blavatnik School of Government consists of public policy academics and experts who advise governments all over the world.
 Our AIG Scholars learn from these teachers and bring their learnings to bear in the execution of their duties in the public sector.
 We believe that these scholars are future leaders who will contribute immensely to nation-building and transformation.”

 After spending one year in Oxford to study for our Master of Public Policy, AIG Scholars are expected to return to their home country and apply their learning experience as change agents in their country’s public sector.

 “I am appreciative of the confidence placed in me to embark on the journey to build Africa through policy and public sector support.
 I enjoin AIG to continue the support for the next generation of African leaders.” – Ujunwa Esther Ojemeni, 2021 AIG Scholar.

 “I feel a weight of responsibility and sense of duty to transform Ghana’s public sector into one capable of accelerating the socio-economic development of the country.
 I am glad and exceedingly humbled by the AIG Scholarship.
 Not very often in this part of the world can one find such an opportunity.
-The AIG Scholarship will enable me not just study at Oxford but build a critical skillset to lead change in my country, Ghana, just as my forebearers” – Salifu Abdul-Razaq, 2021 AIG Scholar.
+The AIG Scholarship will enable me not just study at Oxford but build a critical skillset to lead change in my country, Ghana, just as my forebearers” – Abdul-Razaq Dakurah Salifu, 2021 AIG Scholar.